Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   You can send search command as well.
 Please refer to [it](#sending-and-processing-a-search-command).

-4. Destroy the media controller client handle using the `mc_client_destroy()`, when media controller client handle is no longer needed:
+4. Destroy the media controller client handle using `mc_client_destroy()`, when media controller client handle is no longer needed:

    ```
    mc_client_destroy(g_client_h);
    ```

-To process the received command on the server side:
+To process the received command on the server side, follow these steps:

-1. Create the media controller server handle using the `mc_server_create()`:
+1. Create the media controller server handle using `mc_server_create()`:

    ```
    ret = mc_server_create(&g_server_h);